 women-in-depression

-How does ketamine help combat depressive beliefs?
+How does ketamine help fight depressive beliefs?

 What if there was a way to restart this process?